rentpath/ag-react-searchbar-demo.js/README.md

   - Styling is needed.
       - How should we do this in React?
       - How would a reusable component be left open for theming?
+  - Handle user entered prices in the Prices component.

 ### Resources
   - https://camjackson.net/post/9-things-every-reactjs-beginner-should-know